 Preliminary SAT/National Merit Scholarship Qualifying Test

-The High School will be offering the PSAT (or the Preliminary SAT) on three dates: October 14th, October 29th and January 26th (each student may only take the test once — please see important notes at the bottom) for 10th and 11th grade students.
+The High School will be offering the PSAT (or the Preliminary SAT) on two dates: October 13th and October 26th (each student may only take the test once per school year — please see important notes at the bottom) for 10th and 11th grade students.
 The PSAT provides the best practice and the most useful tools in preparation for the SAT, which is the standardized test for getting into college.
 Some of the benefits include: a detailed online score report, individualized Official SAT Practice on Khan Academy, and scholarship opportunities for 11th grade students.

-The testing information for the PSATs for all three dates:
+The testing information for the PSATs for both dates:

 Length of Test: 8:00AM-12:00pm (approximate)